papicella/PivotalSpringBoot/README.md

 Update: In March 2014 Google announced a new service under App Engine named Managed Virtual Machine.
 Managed VMs offers app engine applications a bit more flexibility over app platform, CPU and memory options.
 Like GCE you can create a custom runtime environment in these VMs for app engine application.
 Actually Managed VMs of App Engine blurs the frontier between IAAS and PAAS to some extent.
-This is an example of Java with Spring Boot in the App Engine Flexible Environment

 You can run an App Engine application in two environments, the standard environment and the flexible environment.
-The following table summarizes the differences between the two environments
+This is an example of Java with Spring Boot in the App Engine [Flexible Environment].
+The following table summarizes some of the differences between the two environments

 ```
 Feature 	                Standard environment 	    Flexible environment